RachelFurlong-dev/bug-match-M2/README.md

 ### Features

+-   A randomised display of cards at start of game.
 -   A board of 16 cards where a maximum of 2 cards at a time can be flipped when clicking on the card, which flip back if they do not match.
 -   If two selected cards match, to flip cards back and & which cannot be reselected.
--   A score button to increment when there is a match.
+-   A score display to increment when there is a match.
--   Ability to reset the game.
+-   Ability to start and reset the game. cards are disabled before start of game.
+-   A countdown timer lasting 60 seconds within which to complete the game successfully.
+-   Feedback to let user know if they were successful or to have another try.
--   Ability to message Elephant Games about future game development.
+-   Ability to message Weevil Games with confirmation message.
--   Work on desktop and mobile screens across browsers.
+-   Work on desktop and mobile screens across a range of browsers.
--   A randomised display of cards at start.
 -   Ability for the user to change the background to select different themes.
+-   A Copyright message where the date updates every year into the future.
--   A 404 page for users who direct to a non-existent page or resource are redirected back to the main page without having to use browser navigation buttons.
+-   A 404 page for users who direct to a non-existent page or resource are able to return to the main page without having to use browser navigation buttons.

 ### Additional features to be implemented

--  Add a score button when cards do not match.
+-  Add additional levels and increase the number of cards to match.
--  Add rewards for successful games completed.
+-  Develop a scoreboard that rewards success over a number of successful trys.

 ## Technologies Used